haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

 `compute_normalized_dense_reward` is the default reward function used and retuurned from `env.step`.
 We recommend defining normalized reward function as these tend to be easier to learn from, especially in algorithms that learn Q functions in RL.
 The result of `compute_dense_reward` is returned when an environment created as `gym.make(env_id=..., reward_mode="dense")`

 Dense reward functions are not required and can be skipped.
-If not implemented they just return 0.
-Sparse reward functions are available if the evaluation function returns a dictonary with the success key.
+If not implemented then those reward modes are not supported and will raise an error if you try to use dense reward modes.
+Sparse reward functions are available if the evaluation function returns a dictonary with the success/fail key.
+If the task is in a success state, +1 reward is given.
+If the task is in a fail state, -1 reward is given.
+Otherwise 0 is given.

 ## (Optional) Setting up Cameras/Sensors for Observations and Recording